threefoldfoundation/www_threefold_farming/content/page/why/header/header.md

 ---
 id: header_why
-title: BE THE INTERNET
+title:
-subtitle: The world needs a Technological Reset
+subtitle: Today's internet is broken
-btn1: Learn more
+btn1: Be a part of a new internet
-link1: /blog
+link1: /participate
-btn2: Stay Updated
+btn2:
-link2: /blog
+link2:
 ---

-The Internet is run by large corporations and their hyper-scale data centers.
-Their centralized approach is highly inefficent, extremely costly and unsustainable.
-Our data isn't even safe anymore.
+The Internet is run by large corporations.
+This centralized approach is highly inefficent, extremely costly and unsustainable.
+Our data isn't owned by us, and it isn't safe.